josemtz/josemtz.github.io/_pages/about.md

 ---
 permalink: /
 title: "I'm José.
-This is my academic homepage."
+This is my academic homepage"
 excerpt: "About me"
 author_profile: true
 redirect_from: